Information Delivery Specification (IDS)

 Let’s delve into what an IDS is and how it supports BIM projects!

-What is an Information Delivery Specification (IDS)?
+What is an Information Delivery Specification (IDS) in buildingSMART standard?

 An Information Delivery Specification (IDS) is a crucial computer-readable document that defines and reviews project requirements and can be exchanged with other projects.